sushiswap/trident/contracts/pool/concentrated/README.md

 Pool may be trading inside and outside of a given position.
 To calcualte fees belonging to a specific position we keep track of a couple of counters.

 We store a **feeGrowthGlobal** accumulator which increases on every swap step by the swap fee amount divided by the current liquidity `feeGrowthGlobal += feeAmount / currentLiquidity`.
 Every tick also keeps track of it's own **feeGrowthOutside** accumulator.
 This stores the fee growth that has happened on the side of the tick where trading isn't currently happening.
-It is updated each time a tick is crossed: `feeGrowthOutside = feeGrowthGlobal - feeGrowthOutside`.
+It is updated each time the tick is crossed: `feeGrowthOutside = feeGrowthGlobal - feeGrowthOutside`.

 Using the `feeGrowthGlobal` and `feeGrowthOutside` variables we can calculate the feeGrowth that has happened above or below any specific tick.